 The Ink Business Preferred® Credit Card‘s huge sign-up bonus is one of many reasons why it tops our list of the best business credit cards.
 You’ll earn 90,000 bonus points after you spend $8,000 on purchases in the first 3 months from account opening.
 This is a very reasonable spending requirement for a business card, as many others require you to spend more than three times that amount to earn the bonus.

-The sign-up bonus and the rewards you earn with the card are paid out in flexible Chase Ultimate Rewards® points.
-These can be redeemed for cash back, gift cards, travel and more, but you’ll get even more value through a 1:1 transfer to one of Chase’s many travel partners.
+You’ll earn flexible Chase Ultimate Rewards® points that can be redeemed for cash back, gift cards, travel and more.
+You’ll get even more value through a 1:1 transfer to one of Chase’s many travel partners.

 A sign-up bonus, also called a welcome offer or welcome bonus, is an incentive offered by credit card issuers to encourage you to apply for a credit card and start using it right away.
 Sign-up bonuses usually come in the form of cash back, points or miles, but there are some exceptions.
 For example, some hotel credit cards offer free nights instead of points, which can often be a greater value.